 EIP shall create a temp table (ex.
 EIP_NFS_MIGRATION_TRACKING) that will track the loans to be migrated

-The table will contain fields that track the loan migration status requests from EMMT, and updates processed by EIP (fields to be covered in the Tech Spec)
+The table will contain fields that track the loan migration status requests from TMO CONVERSION TEAM, and updates processed by EIP (fields to be covered in the Tech Spec)

 For Ex.
 BAN, Installment_plan.
 Id, eip_equipment.ID, event type, processed indicator, retry attempts, error message